Policy Learning with New Treatments: Population decision problem

 Two sources of ignorance on the decision maker's part make this problem infeasible to solve in practice.
 The first is that only a sample is observed, so the population probability distribution is unknown.
 The second is that even if the population distribution of the data $(D,X,Y)$ were known, the effects of some treatments are not identified because they are never observed.
 In particular, the function $v$ depends on the distribution of potential outcomes $Y(d)$ for values of $d$ not in $\mathcal{D}_0$.
 Since data on these potential outcomes are not observed in the sample, the decision maker's objective is not point identified.
 To deal with partial identification, I will solve a proxy problem which is robust to partial identification in that it achieves uniformly low regret across the identified set for $v$.
 Since only sample data is available, I solve the empirical or plug-in version of this problem.

-Following \textcite{manski2004statistical} and much of the econometric literature on treatment choice, policies will be evaluated based on their expected regret.
+Following \textcite{manskiStatisticalTreatmentRules2004a} and much of the econometric literature on treatment choice, policies will be evaluated based on their expected regret.
 For a chosen policy $\pi$, the regret of $\pi$ is the difference in expected utility obtained from implementing the first-best policy versus $\pi$.
 The first-best policy maps each covariate value $x$ to $\arg\max_d v_P(d,x)$.
 For any chosen policy $\pi$, the expected regret of implementing $\pi$ versus implementing the first-best policy is

 Since $v_P$ is not identified, regret is not identified either.
-However, letting $\mathcal{V}_P$ be the as-of-yet-uncharacterized identified set for $v_P$ determined by the experimental data, the maximum expected regret that can occur if the decision maker implements policy $\pi$ is given by
+However, letting $\mathcal{V}_P$ be the identified set for $v_P$ determined by the experimental data (which will be characterized shortly), the maximum expected regret that can occur if the decision maker implements policy $\pi$ is given by

 I use the minimax regret criterion to guide the choice of policy.
 This means $\pi$ is chosen to minimize the largest regret that can occur within the identified set--- that is, $\overline{R}_P(\pi)$.
 Therefore, the decision maker chooses $\pi$ to minimize the worst-case expected regret as follows